Terag/kadok/README.md

  - **folder:** The path of the folder from which the characters are generated.

-A character is generated from a json file and will take the name of the file.
-For example, arthur.json becomes arthur for the bot.
+A character is generated from a json file and will take the name specified in the file.

 Example for arthur.json